Mishaal bin Abdullah Al Saud (born 1970): Early life and education

-Prince Mishaal bin Abdullah was born on 25 November 1970 in Riyadh.
+Prince Mishaal was born on 25 November 1970 in Riyadh.
 He is the sixth son of King Abdullah.
 His mother is Tathi bint Mishan al Faisal al Jarbah, a member of the Iraqi branch of the Shammar tribe.
 He has six blood siblings, including Turki bin Abdullah and Oraib bint Abdullah, wife of Salman bin Abdulaziz.

-Prince Mishaal received a bachelor of arts degree in political science from King Saud University in 1995.
+Mishaal received a bachelor of arts degree in political science from King Saud University in 1995.
 He has a PhD in political science.

 Early career

 Mishaal bin Abdullah started his career as the director of the computer department of the National Guard, and served there from 1997 to 2003.
 Then, he was appointed the minister plenipotentiary with a third rank at the Ministry of Foreign Affairs on 22 August 2003.
 Next, he became minister plenipotentiary at the same ministry ranked fourteenth on 12 February 2006.
 He was also an adviser at the Saudi royal court.
 In November 2006, he led Saudi Arabia's delegation to a meeting of the UN General Assembly.